DenVmax/library4C/README.md

 **Secure Token-Based Authentication:** Each request is authenticated with a JSON Web Token (JWT), ensuring only authorized users can perform operations.
 Tokens are validated with each request and refreshed as necessary for session continuity.

+- **User Registration and Authentication**: Allows users to register and log in securely.
+Each request is authenticated with a JSON Web Token (JWT), which is validated with each request and refreshed as needed to maintain session continuity.

+- **CRUD Operations for Authors**:
+  - **Create Author**: Adds a new author to the catalog.
+  - **Read Authors**: Retrieves a list of all authors, enabling clients to display and filter the author list.
+  - **Update Author**: Allows modification of an author’s name.
+  - **Delete Author**: Removes an author, first deleting any associated books to maintain referential integrity.

 **CRUD Operations for Books:**

 - **Create Book:** Adds a new book to the catalog, checking for duplicate titles by the same author.